VibeNL/GhostfolioSidekick/README.md

 ##### use.crypto.workaround.dust.threshold (Experimental)
 This settings does control if a workaround is used for dust (very small amount that cannot be sold or due to rounding errors).
-The amount is the quantity of the crypto that is considered dust.
+The amount is the total value of the assets (thus quantity times unitprice).

 ##### use.crypto.workaround.stakereward.add.to.last.buy (Experimental)
 This settings does control if a workaround is used for staking rewards.